wangliang-cs/py-github-rest/README.md

 # py-github-rest
-Python wrapper for GitHub rest API
+This library is a Python wrapper for GitHub rest API